-Pin Oaks and Willow Oaks; Stripped of Leaves in Fall
+Pin Oaks & Willow Oaks; Stripped of Leaves in Late Summer

 If the leaves of your pin oaks & willow oaks seem to be ‘disappearing’, this may not be your imagination.
 You may have a minor to moderate pest problem.